clj-commons/citrus/doc/custom-handler.md

 - When not passing in anything for this option, the handler will default to [`citrus.reconciler/citrus-default-handler`](https://github.com/clj-commons/citrus/blob/220d6608c62e5deb91f0efb3ea37a6e435807148/src/citrus/reconciler.cljs#L17-L55), which behaves identical to the regular event handling of Citrus as of `v3.2.3`.
-- The default handler will process all events of the current batch before resetting the reconciler `state`.
+- The handler will process all events of the current batch before resetting the reconciler `state`.
 This reduces the number of watch triggers for subscriptions and similar tools using `add-watch` with the reconciler `state` atom.

 #### Open extension

-With the ability to override the `default-handler` the `controller` and `effect-handlers` options almost become superfluous as all behavior influenced by these options can now also be controlled via `default-handler`.
+With the ability to override the `citrus/handler` the `controller` and `effect-handlers` options almost become superfluous as all behavior influenced by these options can now also be controlled via `:citrus/handler`.
 Some ideas for things that are now possible to build on top of Citrus that previously weren't: